Beebe Healthcare Presents DAISY Award to Extraordinary Nurse

-Nurses at Beebe Healthcare are being honored with The DAISY Award, a part of the DAISY Foundation’s national program to recognize the super-human efforts nurses make every day.
-Beebe presents the DAISY Award to nurses on a quarterly basis.
+Nurses at Beebe Healthcare are being honored with The DAISY Award for Extraordinary Nurses.
+The award is part of the DAISY Foundation's program to recognize the super-human efforts nurses perform every day.

 The not-for-profit DAISY Foundation is based in Glen Ellen, Calif., and was established by family members in memory of J. Patrick Barnes.
 Patrick died at the age of 33 in 1999 from complications of Idiopathic Thrombocytopenic Purpura (ITP), a little known but not uncommon auto-immune disease.
 The care Patrick and his family received from nurses while he was ill inspired this unique means of thanking nurses for making a profound difference in the lives of their patients and patient families.